 Just because they were descended from Abraham and have been circumcised to prove it, will not save them.
 They have been living like the uncircumcised world, and they will be punished the same as them.
 This says to me, just because you claim to be a Christian is not enough.
 You must live the Christian life.
 Christ must indwell you to the extent that your whole being, inside and out, is Christ like.
 To be Christ like, saves you.

 Jeremiah 9:26 “Egypt, and Judah, and Edom, and the children of Ammon, and Moab, and all [that are] in the utmost corners, that dwell in the wilderness: for all [these] nations [are] uncircumcised, and all the house of Israel [are] uncircumcised in the heart.”

 To belong to God is not a flesh experience, it is a heart experience.
-All the heathen lands, mentioned above, were not even circumcised in the flesh.
-These Hebrew people were circumcised in flesh only.
-They had not had a change of heart, which is necessary to be saved.
-I call it a (heart transplant).
-Salvation occurs in the heart regardless of who you call yourself.
-My favorite Scriptures on this are the following.
+The people of all the heathen lands mentioned above, were not even circumcised in the flesh.
+These Hebrews were circumcised in the flesh but they had not had a change of heart, which is necessary to be saved.
+(I call it a heart transplant).
+Salvation occurs in the heart regardless of who you are.
+My favorite Scriptures on this are the following:

 Romans 10:9-10 “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.”
 “For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.”